junesirius/junesirius.github.io/_posts/Marvel/2025-07-08-Daredevil-en.md

 "You're thinking this is how it started for me," Matt says, calm, "And whatever worked for me might not work for him."

-"Exactly," Foggy says, breathing out appreciatedly for saving him to make the same argument.
+"Exactly," Foggy says, breathing out appreciatively for saving him from having to make the same argument.
 He nods heavily, just to emphasize.

 "But I think it could help him," Matt says.
 "It's his choice."